 PCN Programs Overview

-Project Connect Nashville works to break the poverty cycle in individual lives through relationships, resources, and education in partnership with the local church.
+Project Connect Nashville works to alleviate poverty through Christ-centered community, educational, and vocational resources.
 Our programs are designed to both meet immediate need and to lead people toward long-term hope, stability, and change.
 Our 1st and 2nd year programs include educational opportunities in workforce development, finances, trauma healing, and more.
 We walk closely alongside individuals through these two year-long programs to meet physical needs, teach, encourage, problem-solve and help them discover who God has made them to be and how He is at work in our lives and in the world.
 PCN’s programs are also designed to integrate the church – the people of God – into the work, and so volunteers are deeply involved by facilitating classes, building hopeful relationships, providing meals, and much more.

 While our year-long programs are comprehensive, we welcome individuals to come try a class or to inquire about our services regardless of long-term enrollment.
 Below are explanations of the core classes that we offer and a list of other services that students can access.

 The first year of our programming focuses on hope and stability and includes required connection management, goal-setting, community engagement, and the following classes: